HsinM/UltimatePass/README.md

 # UltimatePass
-Ultimate Password is a guess number game
+Ultimate Password is a guess number game.